Converting 3D Geometry Into

 There are many techniques and tools for converting 3d Geometry into

 mesh to a lowres mesh in games.
-This lesson is about a quick and dirty
+But this lesson is about a quick and

 Starship Hulls